wear blue: run to remember is the collective effort of an all-volunteer staff. Meet the team:

 Director of Marketing

 Erin graduated from the University of Missouri in Columbia, Missouri with a B.S. in Human Environmental Sciences with an emphasis in Child Life and Family Lifespan Development.
-Following her graduation from Mizzou, Erin accepted an account coordinator role in Tulsa, Oklahoma with the National Rifle Association’s advertising agency, working on their digital competencies including digital networks, digital magazines, event marketing/promotion and social media entities.
-Even though she did not grow up in a military family, it did not take long for Erin to completely engulf herself in this patriotic and selfless community, with it quickly becoming her passion.
-Following her experience with the NRA, Erin served as the account executive for the Folds of Honor Foundation in Owasso, Oklahoma where she worked on everything from their website to video testimonials, script writing, marketing materials, event planning/marketing, and more.
-It was in this role that Erin was introduced to wear blue and promised herself she’d complete a marathon not knowing that the community would hold her to that promise.
-Erin completed this marathon at the 2014 Marine Corps Marathon and will run it again in 2015.
-She currently lives in St. Louis, Missouri working at a St. Louis based marketing agency.
+Following her graduation from Mizzou, Erin accepted an account coordinator role with the National Rifle Association’s advertising agency, working on their digital competencies including digital networks, digital magazines, event marketing/promotion and social media entities.
+Following her experience with the NRA, Erin served as the account executive for the Folds of Honor Foundation in Owasso, Oklahom and then for Mooslyvania, here she worked o websit, ideo testimonials, script writing, marketing materials, event planning/marketing, and more.
+Erin has run the Marine Corps Marathon in 2014 and 2015.
+Married to a naval officer, Erin currently esides in San Diego, California, and works for the Travis Manion Foundation.

 Director of Merchandise